 Cohunu Koala Park has its own miniature steam train.
 A 10-minute ride around the park costs an additional $4 per person which is payable at the main ticket office.

-A cool feature of Cohunu Koala Park are the huge models of dinosaurs, dragons and animals which are dotted around the place.
+A cool feature of Cohunu Koala Park is the huge models of dinosaurs, dragons and animals which are dotted around the place.
 There was a squeal of delight every time one was spotted.

 We really enjoyed our visit to Cohunu Koala Park.
 Yes, it’s a little rough around the edges in some places but we found that to be part of its charm.
 I think it represents good value for money for a family day out.
 In the near future, they are planning on adding an observatory and Pioneer Steam Museum to the Park.